SolusiAnakBangsa/Game-Your-Fit/README.md

   <img width="300" height="300" src="https://github.com/SolusiAnakBangsa/Web-Stack/blob/main/public/logo.png">
 </p>

 Game your fit utilizes various Google technology/products such as Android, Firebase, Google Cloud Platform and WebRTC.
+This project consists of three repositories.
+Game Your Fit is the main repository, you can check out the other two from the link down below.

-Includes:
+This Repo Includes:
 - Resources for Android application
 - Kotlin code for Android backend
 - .xml files for Android frontend

+Our other repositories:
+- <a href="https://github.com/SolusiAnakBangsa/Web-Stack">Web Stack</a>
+- <a href="https://github.com/SolusiAnakBangsa/workout-endpoint">Workout Endpoint</a>

 ## Download
 You can get the APK on GitHub.